Ember

 Ember is a stunning girl in search of a new home that will allow her the time she needs to come out of her shell.
 She boasts a beautiful, fluffy coat of mostly brown fur, accented with darker patches around her ears, muzzle, and eyes, and a lighter underbelly that completes her charming appearance.

-Rescued from a rubbish dump as a tiny puppy alongside her brother Oakley, she was taken to a kennel in Macedonia where she awaited adoption for several years.
-During our April visit to the frontline, we were charmed by her sweet personality and chose to bring her to the UK for a forever home.
+Rescued from a rubbish dump as a tiny puppy alongside her brother Oakley, she was taken to a kennel in Macedonia where she awaited adoption for several long months.
+During a visit to the frontline, we were charmed by her sweet personality and chose to bring her to the UK for a forever home.
 She initially found an adoptive home, but her shyness proved challenging, and her adopter struggled with her inability to immediately adapt to home life.
 Consequently, she has returned to our care.

 Ember is a truly endearing girl who may be timid at first with new people, she slowly becomes affectionate, seeking cuddles and enjoying belly rubs.
 With Ember, patience is key, as her shy nature can sometimes be a setback since she’s not the quintessential outgoing dog.
 She’s in need of a loving home that will meet her needs and nurture her confidence.